 - Graduate Certificate in Data Science

-Program length varies depending upon the type of program chosen:
+Program length varies depending upon the type of program you go with:

 - Traditional master’s degree programs are about 30 credits long and may be completed in a year to three years, depending upon if a student is attending classes full- or part-time.